centermtg2

 Each Center Hall is different – some nipa huts and some bamboo shacks and some something in between.
 Some Centers have a uniform (like custom Tshirts they had made) or a dress-code.
 Some are talkative and want to know everything about me.
 Namely am I married!
 Some are quiet and I have to warm them up and then they start talking and laughing, some are so shy.

 Each Center meeting I welcome them and they welcome me and after the opening prayer and their pledge, I am introduced and speak for abut 5 minutes.
 A brief overview of Kiva (history, fun facts), the Kiva Fellows program, a bit about me.
-I’m told my English is slow and easy to understand and while many of them like to speak in Tagalog and have it translated, they understand me quite well.
-I like seeing them nod their heads when I say “Like you, my mom is an entrepreneur and has her own business and I do too.”
+I'm told my English is slow and easy to understand and while many of them like to speak in Tagalog and have it translated, they understand me quite well.** I like seeing them nod their heads when I say "Like you, my mom is an entrepreneur and has her own business and I do too."
 I work hard to connect with them, look each of them in the eyes.
-I ask questions, ask for their stories, it’s incredible.
+I ask questions, ask for their stories, it's incredible. ** 11:30AM - Well.
+Another Center has heard I'm around and text someone in the Center I'm in to bring me to their meeting to say hi.
+It's not in the schedule but I have to go!
+I get there and word has traveled.
+The whole process happens again.
+Each Center has faces and stories imprinted on my mind forever.
+Money is collected, loan requests go into the Development Officer and loans are released to maybe one member.

 End of meeting pledge is said and prayer closes the meeting.

-1:00PM – Travel back to branch for lunch.
+1:00PM - travel back to branch for lunch.

 1:30-2:30PM – Lunch.
 The Kiva Coordinators, who know my tricks now (!), know I have “lunch” questions and “dinner” questions.
 At lunch I like to talk to the staff about something cultural in the Philippines.
 Weddings, funerals, birthdays, the legal system, prison, hospitals, politics, family life, food, holidays, traditions – I pick a topic on the spot and we talk about it here in the Philippines vs. America.
 I feel like I’m debunking myths every time.
 The staff almost universally have never left the Philippines and what they know of America is the movies.
 It’s amazing, insightful.
 I’ll work on a blog post with overviews.

-conchita&me2:30PM – Travel to Borrower meeting.
+conchita&me2:30PM - travel to Borrower meeting.
 Tricycle or jeepney.
 A tricycle might be 10-20 Pisos each (about 15-40 cents depending on distance) while a jeepney is usually 12P (20 cents).
-Main difference is tricycle is faster but doesn’t go as far of distances.
+Main difference is tricycle is faster but doesn't go as far of distances.

 3:00PM – Borrower Meeting #1.
 Most likely to do a check and be able to write a Journal update.
 Sometimes it’s a new Kiva member and it’s meeting them, taking the picture and filling out a form about their business to be able to post on Kiva.